-After adjustments to exclude (i) the accounting results of the annuity business; (ii) the impact of property price change on reverse mortgage insurance business; and (iii) effect of valuation and corresponding adjustments in respect of certain loan portfolios with insurance cover provided by the HKMC Insurance Limited (HKMCI) driven by the aforementioned financial reporting standard at consolidation level, the adjusted profit of the Group for the year would be HK\$724 million and return on equity would be 5.3%.
-The embedded value of the annuity business was about HK\$13.9 billion indicating that the business should be profitable in the long term.
+After adjustments to exclude (i) the accounting results of the annuity business; (ii) the impact of property price change on reverse mortgage business; and (iii) effect of valuation and corresponding adjustments in respect of certain loan portfolios with insurance cover provided by the HKMC Insurance Limited (HKMCI), a wholly-owned subsidiary of the Company, driven by the aforementioned financial reporting standard at consolidation level, the adjusted profit of the Group for the year would be HK\$787 million and return on equity would be 4.8%.
+The embedded value of the annuity business was about HK\$12.4 billion, indicating a solid financial position to develop the business in the long term.

-2023 2022 (restated)
+2024 2023

-(Loss)/profit (HK\$ million) (260) 4 2,163 4
+Net loss (HK\$ million) (418) $(260)^4$

-Return on equity 1 $(1.0\%)^4$ $10.0\%^4$
+Return on equity $(1.5\%)^4$ $(1.0\%)^4$

-Cost-to-income ratio 2 $(471.0\%)^4$ $9.7\%^{4}$
+Cost-to-income ratio (232.9%) (471.0%)

-Capital adequacy ratio 3 21.6%4 27.9% 4
+Capital adequacy ratio 19.9% 21.6%4

-Return on equity is calculated by dividing the net loss or net profit by the average of twelve month-end balances of capital and reserves attributable to equity holder.
+Return on equity is calculated by dividing the net loss or net profit by the average of 12 month-end balances of capital and reserves attributable to equity holder.